a-kon/react-template/README.md

 ### Structure
-Everything that retated to the **general** application's view: styles, UI elements are placed in the `src/ui` directory.
+Everything related to the **general** application's view: styles, UI elements are placed in the `src/ui` directory.
 ```
 src
 └── ui